Tozarf/Vercel-Test---Video-Conference/README.md

 4-

-\*\*Also everything shoul be update, but in case it doesn't, write down:
+\*\*Also everything should be update, but in case it doesn't, write down:

 $ git pull origin develop